HyeranPark99/Lab01/src/README.md

 1. Please enter "make lab1" on your terminal.
 2. You will see lab1 file is created.
 3. run lab1 on your terminal. ex) ./lab1
-4. you will see the result.txt
+4. you will see the result.txt.

 ## Sample Test